learn-co-students/react-presentation-components-lab-noukod-000/README.md

 4. The component should simply render its current `mood` state to the page in a div.
-5. The component should implement a `handleClick` function that can serve as a callback to the <div>'s click event.
+5. The component should implement a `handleClick` function that can serve as a callback to the `<div>`'s click event.
 When clicked the component's mood should toggle between happy and sad states.

-The fact that this components mood fluctuates when clicked, while part of our design, makes it a more unpredictable part of our UI.
+The fact that this component's mood fluctuates when clicked, while part of our design, makes it a more unpredictable part of our UI.
 As our program runs, and users interact with it, we won't be able to predict what state our component is in.
-Obviously, many components need state -- because our are UIs are interactive -- but where possible it's good to avoid state entirely, as we will in the second component in this lab.
+Obviously, many components need state -- because our are UIs are interactive -- but where possible it's good to avoid state entirely, as we will see in the second component in this lab.

 ## DumberComponent